 - Milk - The type of milk used will determine how thick and creamy your soup turns out.
 I recommend whole milk, or half & half for an even creamier soup.
 Skim milk or 1% will work, but will make your soup thinner.

-- Hash browns - Diced, frozen hash browns work best in this recipe.
+- Hash browns - Diced, frozen hash browns work well in this recipe.
 You're welcome to substitute with fresh diced potatoes.

 - Spices - Salt (optional), paprika, and red pepper flakes add flavor to your soup.
 The salt is optional because depending on the broth and sausage used (which usually contain a lot of salt), you may not need to add extra.
 I highly suggest doing a taste test and adding salt and pepper to taste before serving.